informalsystems/quint/doc/lang.md

 p.or(q).and(r)
 ```

-Several operator have conventional names that stem from mathematics and thus
+Several operators have conventional names that stem from mathematics and thus
 are not written as identifiers.
 For instance, you can conveniently write `1 +
 3` in the infix form.
 But you cannot write `+(1, 3)` or `1.+(3)`, as that
 would make the parser unnecessary complex.
 You can use the mnemonic `plus`
-instead of `+` and thus write `plus(1, 3)` or `1.plus(3)`.
+instead of `+` and thus write `add(1, 3)` or `1.add(3)`.
 A small number of
 operators are exceptional in this sense.
 We list the alternative names when
 introducing operators.
 We don't expect humans to write expressions like the
 ones above.
 This notation is more convenient for programs, so TNT tooling may
 use this computer-readable representation.

-Like in every programming language, even in TLA+, several operators are special
+Like in every programming language, several operators are special
 in the sense that they have non-standard priorities.
 The good news is that
 we keep the number of such operators to the bare minimum, in contrast to TLA+.
 If you are using the infix form, it good to know the operator priorities.